 About SecHub

-You can get more information about from SecHub web page .
+You can get more documentation from the SecHub web page .
 The project is hosted at https://github.com/mercedes-benz/sechub |

 About documentation